Pattern Day Trading Rules Explained

 How To Navigate Pattern Day Trading Rules

 The pattern day trading rule was designed to protect retail traders from absorbing risks beyond their means, so looking for loopholes is not advised.
-But for those who cannot meet the $25000 margin call, here are some tips for how you can avoid the pattern day trading rule.
+But for those who cannot meet the $25000 margin call, here are some tips for how you can navigate the pattern day trading rule.

 • Hold positions overnight – The PDT rule only applies to day trades.
 Therefore, if you hold a position overnight, this would not count towards your four allotted trades.